 Complete shipping instructions and information can be found here.

 We are currently processing triggers on Tuesday and Friday, and doing trigger work seven days a week.
 This means that you may not get an email immediately when it arrives here, for example, if your trigger arrives on a Saturday.
 In this case, your trigger will not be opened, the order processed, and you emailed until the following Tuesday.
-We have a guarantied one week turnaround time on trigger work, but it's usually much quicker than that.
 When finished, you will get another email saying that your trigger is finished and shipped, with a tracking number.

 Thanks for your interest!
 Feel free to contact us at any point, and happy shooting.

 Sent in my wife's 10/22 trigger for a tier 3 work.

 Received it back in the estimated time.

 The improvement is hard to believe.
 Before they worked on it the trigger was stiff, heavy and felt gritty.